bobafetthotmail/folder2ram/README.md

 ------------------------------------------

-TODO (additional features for the future, these wait until I'm sure the core is stable):
+Things I never got around to implement:

--add safety checks to avoid trying to mount things as tmpfs when the folder is too big to fit into RAM (mostly to notify the user during configuration, the initscript fails safely already, no broken things in any case)
+-add safety checks to avoid trying to mount things as tmpfs when the folder is too big to fit into RAM (mostly to notify the user during configuration, folder2ram fails safely already, no broken things in any case)

 -add optional names for mount points (easier to remember/faster to write than full path when calling folder2ram)